cubernetes/TikTokCommentScraper/README.md

 `curl -L -o "TikTokCmtScraper.zip" https://github.com/cubernetes/TikTokCommentScraper/archive/refs/heads/main.zip`

-I probably won't be making any effort to port it to Linux or OSX, but in theory it's already ported, only the batch files and the venv won't work, which are both only for user friendliness.
+I probably won't be making any effort to port it to Linux or OSX, but in theory it's already ported; only the batch files and the venv won't work, which are both only for user friendliness anyway.

-requirements would be:
+Python requirements would be (if you don't want to use the venv):

 `pyperclip`